Joey Slye: Professional career

-After going unselected in the 2018 NFL Draft, Slye participated in a tryout for the Tampa Bay Buccaneers and received interest from the Cleveland Browns, but was not signed by either team.
+After going unselected in the 2018 NFL draft, Slye participated in a tryout for the Tampa Bay Buccaneers and received interest from the Cleveland Browns, but was not signed by either team.

 New York Giants

-Slye signed with the New York Giants on May 6, 2019, but was released on May 14, 2019.
-He was re-signed by the Giants on July 24, 2019, and waived again three days later.
+Slye signed with the New York Giants on May 6, 2019, but was released eight days later.
+He was re-signed by the Giants on July 24, but was waived three days later.

 Carolina Panthers

 2019 season

 Slye signed with the Carolina Panthers on August 1, 2019.
 Although originally brought in to serve as a "camp leg", Slye made seven of eight field goal attempts in the preseason, including three from beyond 50 yards out.
 He was named the Panthers' kicker for the 2019 season after Graham Gano was placed on injured reserve.

 Slye made his NFL debut on September 8, 2019, against the Los Angeles Rams, missing his first career field goal attempt from 53 yards out but hitting his next two tries from 46 and 52 yards out while making all three of his extra point attempts.
-Slye was named the NFC Special Teams Player of the Week for Week 4 after going 3–3 on field goal attempts, including a 55-yarder, on September 29, 2019, against the Houston Texans.
+Slye was named the National Football Conference (NFC) Special Teams Player of the Week for Week 4 after going 3–3 on field goal attempts, including a 55-yarder, on September 29, 2019, against the Houston Texans.
 Slye finished his rookie season with 25 field goals on 32 attempts (78.1%) and made 31 of 35 extra points (88.6%).

 2020 season

 Slye signed a one-year extension with the Panthers on February 6, 2020.
-He made a career-high five field goals on five attempts in a 21–16 win over the Los Angeles Chargers on September 28, 2020.
+He made a career-high five field goals on five attempts in a 21–16 victory over the Los Angeles Chargers on September 28.
 He was placed on the reserve/COVID-19 list by the Panthers on October 21, and was activated two days later.
-In Week 7 against the New Orleans Saints, Slye attempted an NFL record 65-yard field goal with 1:55 remaining in the 4th quarter, but was short by a few inches as the Panthers lost 27–24.
-Two weeks later against the Kansas City Chiefs, Slye missed another record attempt, this time from 67 yards as time expired.
+During Week 7 against the New Orleans Saints, Slye attempted an NFL record 65-yard field goal with 1:55 remaining in the fourth quarter, but was short by a few inches as the Panthers lost 27–24.
+Two weeks later against the Kansas City Chiefs, he missed another record attempt, this time from 67 yards as time expired.
 The Panthers lost 33–31.
-In Week 12 against the Minnesota Vikings, Slye missed another game winning field goal with four seconds remaining from 54 yards as the Panthers lost 28–27.
+During Week 12 against the Minnesota Vikings, Slye missed another game winning field goal with four seconds remaining from 54 yards as the Panthers lost 28–27.

 2021 season

 Slye signed another one-year contract extension with the Panthers on January 5, 2021.
-Slye was released by the Panthers on August 28, 2021, after the team traded for Ryan Santoso.
+On August 28, he was released after the team traded for Ryan Santoso.

 Houston Texans

-On September 7, 2021, Slye was signed to the Houston Texans practice squad.
-On September 11, he was elevated to the active roster following an injury to starting kicker Ka'imi Fairbairn.
-In 3 games, he connected on 4 of 5 field goal attempts and 7 of 8 extra point attempts.
-Slye was waived on September 30, 2021.
+On September 7, 2021, Slye was signed to the practice squad of the Houston Texans.
+Four days later, he was elevated to the active roster following an injury to starting kicker Kaʻimi Fairbairn.
+In three games, Slye connected on 4 of 5 field goal attempts and 7 of 8 extra point attempts.

+Slye was waived on September 30.